 - gadgets that make daily tasks easier

-- how to balance rest and activity.
+- balancing rest and activity

-Physiotherapists and other therapists such as exercise physiologists, occupational therapists and psychologists, sometimes working together in team based rehabilitation centres, can be utilised if locally available.
+Physiotherapists and other therapists such as exercise physiologists, occupational therapists and psychologists, sometimes working together in team-based rehabilitation centres, can be utilised if locally available.
 Options they can suggest include land-based exercise, weight management, strength training, water-based exercise, self-management and an education program designed to suit your needs.

 Simple pain relief